sanchit-sehgal/terminal-program/README.md

 # License
 This program and its corresponding code is covered under the MIT License.
 For more information on the license, [view LICENSE.md here.](https://github.com/sanchit-sehgal/terminal-simplifier/blob/main/LICENSE)

+# Wiki
+For this repository's wiki, view [this page.](https://github.com/sanchit-sehgal/terminal-simplifier/wiki/Introduction)